vavardan/OCI-DNS-view/Deployment.md

 &nbsp;

-To summarize: Objects 1, 3, and 5 are the NSG configurations for the Hub, Prod, and Pre-Prod respectively, while objects 2, 4, and 6 are the corresponding DNS resolver configurations.
+To summarize: Objects 1, 3, and 5 are the NSG configurations for the Hub, Prod, and PreProd respectively, while objects 2, 4, and 6 are the corresponding DNS resolver configurations.

 Note: Ensure that all required values, including IP addresses, OCIDs, naming conventions, are adjusted to match your specific deployment.